Protection and Peace of Mind

 Personal lines auto policies will only cover a minimum commercial use exposure, such as the artisan contractor who uses his vehicle only to go to and from job sites and usually no more than two sites a day.
 There is no coverage for the contractor’s equipment in the toolbox.
 Personal lines do not cover any type of delivery of products either.
 The best way to cover your auto, if you deliver anything, is under a commercial auto policy also known as a Business Auto Policy (BAP).
 Under a Business Owners policy, hired and non-owned automobile, coverage can be added to the policy.
 This would cover you if your office assistant uses her/his own vehicle to go to the bank, post office or other errands.
 However, if you or your employees pick up or deliver merchandise, then you need a commercial auto policy to provide the proper protection for both you and your employee.

 There are several parts to the Business Auto Policy.
 The BAP offers liability and physical damage coverage without adding several endorsements or forms.
 Policy liability will cover only the scheduled autos and listed drivers on the policy.
 It is important that you ask your agent what type of liability coverage you have because company policies do not all read the same.
 This is also why it is important for you to read your insurance policy.
 Boring I know, but important!
 The physical damage part provides coverage for collision and other than collision (comprehensive) damages, and/or named peril loss coverage.
-The named peril loss coverage is the least expensive and it only covers very specific things such as loss by fire or theft.
+The named peril loss coverage is the least expensive but covers very specific things such as loss by fire or theft.
 The comprehensive (other than collision) and collision covers the damages that occur from any collision or fire, theft, or other physical damages done to your vehicle.
 Another part of the Business Auto Policy is the medical payments, which reimburse the passengers and operators of your vehicle for their medical and funeral expenses arising out of an accident involving your vehicle.
 Uninsured/underinsured motorists coverage is a beneficial part of the BAP.
 It pays for the vehicle operator and passengers if there are injuries in an accident that is caused by someone who does not have insurance or who has limits lower than your limits of coverage.